 Retroactivity.
-The measure's provisions would apply to all future worker injury claims.
+The measure's provisions would apply to all future workers' compensation claims.
 In addition, the provisions would apply to any claims and cases resulting from any work-related injury before the measure's passage.
-Existing law limits the number of years after an injury that workers would have to start a lawsuit under this measure.

 Constitutional Amendment.
 This measure amends the State Constitution to provide that workers' compensation laws may be amended through the initiative process by voters.
 Currently, the Constitution does not include a direct reference to voters having this power.